HemmeligOrg/Hemmelig.app/README.md

 ## How it works

 You enter [https://hemmelig.app](https://hemmelig.app), write your sensitive information, expire time, optional password, and click create a secret link.
 You share the secret link.
 The receiver of the link opens it, writes the optional password, and retrieves the sensitive information.
 When a secret link is created, it gets its unique encryption key that is not saved to the database and only will be part of the URL.
-This means NO ONE can decrypt your secret without the `encrypt(SECRET_MASTER_KEY + YOUR_UNIQUE_ENCRYPTION_KEY)`, and access to the Redis instance.
+This is how the encryption works: `encrypt(SECRET_MASTER_KEY + YOUR_UNIQUE_ENCRYPTION_KEY)`.

 ## Features